 Advertisement

-Firing a longtime head coach is one thing, but the timing the Nuggets chose to do it was what truly made the decision shocking.
-Malone and general manager Calvin Booth were both relieved of their duties with only three games left before the playoffs.
-Assistant coach David Adelman then received a promotion as the team’s head coach.
+Malone and general manager Calvin Booth were both relieved of their duties on April 8 last year, with only three games left before the playoffs.
+Assistant coach David Adelman was promoted as the team’s head coach.

 Malone was by far the most successful head coach in franchise history.
-Although the move seemed abrupt, owner Josh Kroenke had been planning the decision for months.
-The final dominio was a special conversation with the best player on the team, Nikola Jokic.
+Although the move seemed abrupt, owner Josh Kroenke had been planning it for months.
+The final dominio was a special conversation with the best player on the team, Jokic.

 ‘Maybe you should wait?’
 And he asked me: ‘What do you want to see happen?
 Do you want the team to wake up?
 Do you want to see if the coach can handle it?
 What’s your idea?’
 I said: ‘I think you’ve already answered your own question,” Jokic added.

-At that point, Jokic understood the damage had already been done.
-It didn’t help that Malone had reportedly lost hold of the locker room before his eventual firing.
-In the initial report from ESPN’s Tim McMahon and Ramona Shelburne, a team source shared details regarding the unpleasant team environment.
+At that point, Jokic understood that things were beyond salvage for the coach.
+Malone had reportedly lost hold of the locker room before his eventual firing.
+In the initial report from ESPN’s Tim McMahon and Ramona Shelburne, a team source had shared details regarding the unpleasant team environment.

-“Everybody in the organization was miserable,” a team source said.
+“Everybody in the organization was miserable,” the team source had revealed.
 “That’s what Josh felt.
 It’s a bad vibe.
 You can’t operate like that.
 He felt that if he removed those two people, everybody could just focus on doing their job.
 Change needed to happen.”

-The Nuggets haven’t missed Malone’s presence much since moving on though.
-They went toe-to-toe with the eventual NBA champion Oklahoma City Thunder in the second round, which went on for seven games.
-It didn’t work out in the end but that unfortunate end to the 2025 season has fueled a rejuvenated group.
+The Nuggets haven’t missed Malone’s presence much since moving on.
+They went toe-to-toe with the eventual champions, the Oklahoma City Thunder, in the second round.
+The series went on for seven games.
+It didn’t work out in the end, but that unfortunate end to the 2025 season has fueled a rejuvenated group this campaign.

 Denver currently sits at the sixth seed with a 39-25 record.
 Although they aren’t as high in the standings as they would like, they still have a legitimate chance to make it out of the Western Conference.
 Injuries have created major setbacks throughout the season, but they are becoming fully healthy at the perfect time.